ewinnington/ewinnington.github.io/input/posts/jupyter-docker-csharp-postgres.md

 Title: Docker controlled from Jupyter Notebook C# with PostgresDB
 Published: 12/11/2019 23:18
-Tags: [CSharp, Postgresql, Docker, Dotnet try, Jupyter notebook]
+Tags: [CSharp, Postgresql, Docker, Dotnet try, Jupyter notebook, Database]
 ---

 In the context of Docker and Jupyter Notebook, it's interesting to note that there exists a Nuget that allows C# to control docker.
 So, yes, it is possible to launch a Postgresql database, on docker, inside a Jupyter notebook!